kubermatic/kubelb/manager/Readme.md

 # Manager

-The manager is responsible for the load balancer resources and takes care of GlobalLoadBalancer CRD
+The manager is responsible for the load balancer resources and takes care of HTTPLoadBalancer and TCPLoadBalancer CRD

 ## Kubebuilder